-In this blog, we are going to talk all about Instagram verification.
+In this blog, we are going to talk about various ways you can increase your chances to get verified.
 You may have come across a lot of articles talking about ways to get verified on Instagram which more often than not is pure speculations.
 In this blog, we will explore everything about the process of Instagram verification.
 And we mean business.
 We’ll cover everything you need to know, that you need to know.

 The prime factor that decides whether or not you are eligible for verification is the amount of web presence you have.
 In other words, the amount of press you have on notable and credible sites.
 In general, if you have 10 or more full-featured articles about you on notable news sites, you should be able to get verified.
 However, the outcome may change depending on where you apply, that is, with a media partner or via-in app submission.
 We’ll talk more about this later.

 In regards to web-presence, it goes without saying that you need to be featured on known sites.
 Having 50 articles on unknown sites and blogs will most probably not get the job done.
 However, having 10 full features on known sites where some of them are authority sites like Forbes, New York Times, Huff Post or similar, can definitely get the job done.

 We have an entirely separate blog about what PR works and what doesn’t.
 Please be sure to check it out before building PR.
 We’ve seen many a few people go out and build PR that doesn’t count when it comes to verification.
 Full article about PR available here.

 Let’s assume you have ten full feature articles at hand.
 Is that enough to apply in-app?
 Yes and No. There are a few more changes you can make before applying in-app.